jorgeserras/BattleBit/index.md

 Real-world datasets have a tendency to be continuous and of high dimension.
 Un-discretized variables foment an heavy and over-fitted model which ends up behaving poorly.
 The same can be said to over-sampled data.
 Being the trained model a DBN, pre-processing is required.

-A representation known as Symbolic Aggregate approXimation (SAX) is enforced on each input time series (TS) prior to the modeling phase if necessary.
+A representation known as Symbolic Aggregate approXimation (SAX) [<a href="#ref1">1</a>] is enforced on each input time series (TS) prior to the modeling phase if necessary.
 The procedure is applied to each univariate TS separately.
 Each series is then combined to form a discrete MTS dataset, each with an alphabet size chosen in the application.
 The SAX procedure is seen as 3 steps:

 1. Normalization: Every TS is normalized to present zero mean and a standard deviation of one, such is achieved by employing Z-normalization.
 The mean of a TS is subtracted from every data point.
 The result is then divided by the TS' standard deviation.